Long Cat Hair The Importance Of Cat Grooming

 Long cat hair needs special attention everyday and although your cat will groom itself often it will need some help from you to keep it in tiptop condition.

-Long cat fur is normally very thick, which is what gives it that lovely fluffy look.
+Long haired cat fur is normally very thick, which is what gives it that lovely fluffy look.
 When your cat grooms itself, it is normally only able to reach the top layer of fur.

 These tangles if left will begin to clump together and get larger and larger and harder and harder to get out.
-This is what is known as matted fur.
+This is what is known as matted cat fur.

-The matted fur will start to pick up debris from the ground, which will make the matted fur heavier, causing it to pull on the cats skin.
+The matted cat fur will start to pick up debris from the ground, which will make the matted fur heavier, causing it to pull on the cats skin.
 This will not only be uncomfortable for the cat but will eventually cause sores to form.

 Check these areas of your cat regularly for signs that the cat hair is begining to mat: